Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+1.3.0
+- Updated to KSP 1.1.3
+- Introduced IOpsView to enable command and control of parts from the Operations Manager.
+- Refactored the WBIMultiConverter to use a template selector similar to the WBIConvertibleStorage.
+- WBIConvertibleStorage/WBIMulticonverter will show you all the templates that a part can use, but templates that you haven't researched yet will be grayed out.

+1.2.9
+- Removed Dirt from the USI LifeSupport template.
+- Added icons for USI-LS templates.
+- Added the WBIModuleDecoupler part module that can switch between a decoupler and a separator.

+1.2.8
+- Fixed an issue where converter text and experiment manifest text wasn't showing up in the VAB/SPH.
+- Fixed an issue where you'd see crew portraits in a nearby vessel even though you're focused upon a different vessel.
+- Fixed an issue where a science experiment would be run when transferring the experiment out of a lab, even though it hasn't met all the requirements.
+- Fixed an issue where a science lab could not transmit data back to KSC when RemoteTech is installed.
+NOTE: This is a pretty simplistic fix; future updates will account for packet transmission rates etc.

+1.2.7
+- Fixed issues with USI-LS.

+1.2.6
+- Added new props

+1.2.5
+- Improved GUI for selecting resources
+- You can now click on the laptop prop's monitor to change the image.

 1.2.4
 - More Input is NULL error fixes.